OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 ---
 layout: default
 title: ELISA Pages
-description: Discussions related to the Linux Foundation ELISA Project
+description: Discussion papers related to the Linux Foundation ELISA Project
 ---
+# Architecture of the Linux Operating System

+> This paper defines the architecture of the Linux operating system to aid
+> the analysis of its safety integrity and to make inferences about the
+> methods and techniques used in its construction.

 # Architectures

 ISO/IEE defines architecture as